grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/_index.md

    **Note:**

-   The JSON output from Alerting HTTP endpoints is not compatible for provisioning via configuration files.
-Instead, use the [Export Alerting endpoints][alerting_export_http] to return the alerting resources in provisioning format.
+   The JSON output from the majority of Alerting HTTP endpoints is not compatible for provisioning via configuration files.
+Instead, use the [Export Alerting endpoints][alerting_export_http] to return or download the alerting resources in provisioning format.

 ## Export alerting resources